HearthSim/python-fsb5/README.md

 Samples also have the `data` property.
 This contains the raw, unprocessed audio data for that sample from the FSB file.
 To reconstruct a playable version of the audio use `rebuild_sample` on the FSB5 object passing the sample desired to be rebuilt.

+## License

+python-fsb5 is licensed under the terms of the MIT license.
+The full text of the license is available in the LICENSE file.